-Massim Figure Milne Bay Province Papua New Guinea
+Massim Figure by Master Carver Banieva Milne Bay Province PNG 19th Century

 This superb Massim Figure was carved by a known Massim carver Banieva who was also from the Suau area in the Milne Bay Province in the far Southeast part of Papua New Guinea.